The Tastes of Home: Polish Cuisine in the New World

 19th-Century Polish Women's Cookbooks: The Hatching of a Social Monster

-Alongside typically Polish dishes Kucharka listed American novelties such as Ginger Snaps and pączki, already referred to as doughnuts.
+Alongside typically Polish dishes, Kucharka listed American novelties such as gingersnap cookies and pączki, already referred to as doughnuts.

 Ketchup, as it is written today, is invariably associated with the United States and the American lifestyle.
 However, it came to America from England and to England from the British colonies.
-Władysław Kopaliński in his Słownik Wyrazów Obcych (Dictionary of Foreign Words) lists a few variations of this sauce’s name: ‘catsup’, ‘catchup’, ‘katsup’ and, the now common, ketchup.
-They are believed to derive from the Malay word ‘keczap’ (or ‘ketjap’) designating, according to Kopaliński, a spicy fish sauce.
-Michał Arct’s inter-war dictionary writes: ‘Ketchup, also Catchup, spicy sauce consisting of tomatoes, mushrooms, spices, vinegar, etc.’ In England in the past, various cold sauces were considered to be ketchups: there was mushroom ketchup, walnut ketchup, oyster ketchup and, finally, the familiar tomato ketchup.
+Władysław Kopaliński in his Słownik Wyrazów Obcych (Dictionary of Foreign Words) lists a few variations of this sauce’s name: ‘catsup’, ‘catchup’, ‘katsup’ and the now common ketchup.
+They are believed to derive from the Malay word ‘keczap’ (or ‘ketjap’), designating, according to Kopaliński, a spicy fish sauce.
+Michał Arct’s Interwar dictionary defines it: ‘Ketchup, also Catchup, spicy sauce consisting of tomatoes, mushrooms, spices, vinegar, etc.’ In England, in the past, various cold sauces were considered to be ketchups: there was mushroom ketchup, walnut ketchup, oyster ketchup and, finally, the familiar tomato ketchup.

 A recipe from Kucharka Polska i Amerykańska: